-Posterior lumbar interbody fusion (PLIF) is an open back surgery used to alleviate the symptoms associated with a pinched nerve in the lumbar spine (lower back).
-Often, this procedure is used to help patients who have moderate or severe degenerative spine conditions, such as a herniated disc, spondylolisthesis or spinal stenosis.
+Posterior lumbar interbody fusion (PLIF) is a traditional open back surgery used to relieve the symptoms associated with a pinched nerve in the lumbar spine (lower back).
+Often, this procedure is used to help patients who have moderate to severe degenerative spine conditions, such as a herniated disc, spondylolisthesis or spinal stenosis.

-While there are several possible benefits of this procedure, such as relieved back pain and a return to full mobility, there are also several risks that should be considered before you move forward with the procedure.
-This is a traditional open back fusion, which means that the incision to reach the spine is very large and invasive, requiring the muscles surrounding the spine to be detached and then later reattached.
-This leaves patients at an increased risk for infection, large amounts of blood loss, postsurgical complications and an unnecessarily long recovery time while the spine and muscles both heal.
+While there are several possible benefits of this procedure, such as relieving back pain and a return to full mobility, there are also several risks that should be considered before you move forward with the procedure.
+This procedure is a traditional open back fusion, which means that the 6- to 8-inch incision used to reach the spine is very invasive, requiring the muscles surrounding the spine to be detached and then later reattached.

 What to expect during a posterior lumbar interbody fusion